Diagnosis

 Controlling triggers

-Your doctor may recommend medications to:
+Your healthcare professional may recommend medicines to:

-• Treat symptoms, for example, with antihistamines
+• Treat allergic reaction symptoms, for example, with antihistamines.

 Chemotherapy